-Are you interested in studying a foreign language?
-Find out the 5 best ways to learn Spanish including resources, apps & software to help get you started!
+Do you want to learn a foreign language?
+Find out the 5 best ways to learn Spanish for travel including resources, apps & software to help get you started!

 There are so many language learning materials available on the internet that it can sometimes seem overwhelming.
 Where do you start?

 Here at DIY Travel HQ I think it’s important to streamline your learning so these are the 5 resources I am currently using to study Spanish – you can apply them to learning any language.

 Some of these sources are free, some you need to purchase.
 I will list the prices & free alternatives to each one.

 So are these the absolute top methods to become fluent in Spanish or any new language?
 I don’t know but they work for me now & they’ve worked for me in the past when I was studying Chinese & French.

 The key is to find methods that work for you.